-The iron smelting industry in this region was discontinued, thus ending operation of the Sonthofen Royal Bavarian Smelting Works’ furnaces.
+The iron smelting industry in this region was discontinued.
+This marks the end of furnace operations at the "Königlich Bayerisches Hüttenwerk Sonthofen" (Sonthofen Royal Bavarian Smelting Works).
 The site adapted by focusing on the production of a wide range of machinery, equipment and foundry products.

 The first twin-shaft mixer for concrete production is shipped from the factory.
 What began small – with an initial mixing trough filling of 0.15 m³ – is constantly being developed further due to the high demand for concrete.
 Today, the largest twin-shaft batch mixer holds up to 9 m³ of hardened concrete per batch and is known worldwide as the ‘original product’ among concrete mixers.
 For major international projects, it is considered an international industry benchmark.
 In 2019, the company delivered the largest twin-shaft mixer in the corporate history to date with a filling volume of 28,000 liters.

 The first jaw crusher was built and used at local construction sites.
 The advantages of mechanical assistance at major construction sites became quickly apparent, prompting BHS to develop further shredding machines over the coming decades.
 This was the origin of today’s range of shredding machines.

 In the wake of WWI, “Hüttenamt Sonthofen” became part of “Bayerische Berg-, Hütten- und Salzwerke AG” together with other Bavarian state-run enterprises.
 During this change, it was renamed “BHS-Hüttenwerk Sonthofen.”